 Computers are tools.
 Computers provide us more availability to things that will help us be creative but we have to be careful to not limit our own minds.
 Sometimes a pen and paper or whiteboard can allow us to be unencumbered in our imagination and then we can take it to the computer when we are ready to put our ideas to work.

 By 1930, land-locked telephone customers could place a call to an ocean liner in the Atlantic Ocean.
 In the 1990s, texting began to become another effective way of communicating short messages quickly.

-The argument for a smart phone is the ability to be accessible to anyone at anytime.
-However, it often results in more people playing Angry Birds and checking email in the middle of a movie instead.
+The argument for a smartphone is the ability to be accessible to anyone at anytime.
+However, it often results in more people playing the latest game and checking Facebook in the middle of a movie instead.

 These tools are not new.
 These tools have been around for many years.
 We seem to think of them as new because they are shinier now than there were in the beginning.
 They have become mainstream.
 They have come to the point where they now mean something to a greater percentage of the population.

 Don’t get hung up on the technology but, instead, take the time to understand what the tools are meant to do.
 If you focus on people, story telling, communication, creativity and accessibility, you’ll find greater success in everything you do.